elastic/kibana/rfcs/text/0012_background_sessions.md

 While the Background Session Service is responsible for storing a `BackgroundSession` in a `BackgroundSessionObject`, it does **not** track it's progress.
 Instead, tracking the progress is the responsibility of the monitoring flow.

-During setup, the `data_enhanced` plugin should register a task into the Kibana Task Mananger.
-The task will run in a configurable interval, fetching all Background Sessions with a `RUNNING` state,  This task will
+During setup, the `data_enhanced` plugin will register a task into the Kibana Task Mananger.
+The task will run in a configurable interval, fetching all Background Sessions with a `RUNNING` state, checking their state with ElasticSearch than updating the state to 'COMPLETE', 'ERROR' or 'EXPIRED' in case the data stored in ElasticSearch was expired.

 ## Search Service

+The way

 # Drawbacks